Last updated on December 21st, 2022 at 12:11 pm

 How do you say “Merry Christmas” in Japan?

-In Japan, they call Christmas “Kurisumasu,” and the phrase for “Merry Christmas” is “merii Kurisumasu.”
+In Japan, they call Christmas “Kurisumasu,” and the phrase for “Merry Christmas” is “Merii Kurisumasu.”
 The phrase is a phonetic pronunciation of the English greeting.
 To pronounce it, say “MAY-ree KU-ree-sue-mah-sue.”

-In the katakana writing system, “merry Christmas” is written as メリー クリスマス.
+In the katakana writing system, “Merry Christmas” is written as メリー クリスマス.
 The hiragana characters are めりーくりすます.

 Is there a Santa Claus in Japan?

 Santa Claus has become an icon of the holiday season in Japan.
-This is primarily due to marketing campaigns in the country that use the image of the jolly man in a red suit to promote sales and products.
+This is primarily due to marketing campaigns that use the image of the jolly man in a red suit to promote sales and products.
 Japanese people refer to him as “Santa-San” or “Mr. Santa.”
 His name is written as サンタさん in hiragana and サンタクロース in katakana.

 Santa isn’t the only one who brings gifts for children.
 Kids may also receive presents from Hotei, one of the shichifukujin, or Seven Lucky Gods.
 Sometimes called the laughing Buddha, Hotei is a joyful, pot-bellied figure who carries a magical sack filled with unknown objects.
 Hotei is a protector of children, and some Japanese people include presents from him as a part of the Christmas season.